-Assam Japanese Encephalitis
+Assam: Japanese Encephalitis cases spike, four deaths confirmed

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-“There is currently no definitive cure for Japanese Encephalitis, making prevention the most effective strategy,” Baishya stated.
+“There is currently no definitive cure for Japanese Encephalitis, making prevention the most effective strategy,” Dr. Baishya stated.
 “This is the time of year when infections tend to rise, so heightened caution is essential.”

-Notably, early symptoms of JE include high fever, stiff neck, and severe headaches.
+Early symptoms of JE include high fever, stiff neck, and severe headaches.
 Health experts are urging the public to seek immediate medical attention if any of these signs appear, as early treatment significantly improves the chances of recovery.

-“Delayed care can lead to serious neurological complications or even death.
-Awareness and early intervention are key,” Baishya added.
+Delayed care can lead to serious neurological complications or even death.
+“Awareness and early intervention are key,” Dr. Baishya added.
 “We urge everyone to remain vigilant and not ignore any symptoms.”